jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

    acknowledge your choice in order to proceed.
 If you already have a key pair you can select to associate it with this instance, otherwise you need to **Create a new key pair**.
-Choosing to `Proceed with a key pair` is not recommended as you'll have no way to access your server if anything goes wrong with the Jupyterhub amd no way to recover files via download.
+Choosing to `Proceed with a key pair` is not recommended as you'll have no way to access your server via SSH if anything goes wrong with the Jupyterhub and have no way to recover files via download.

    Download and keep the key pair file unless you are associating one you already have.